 Most recipes suggest crimping a strip of aluminum foil around the outer edge of the pie to prevent the edge-crust from over-browning, which you remove for the last 15 minutes of baking.
 This seems pretty necessary to me.
 I have found some simple "pie guards" that you can get that do the same thing.

 |1/2 tsp cinnamon, if desired (I usually add this, maybe slightly less - it provides just a faint hint of cinnamon)|

 |4 cups fresh blueberries|

 |2 tablespoons butter or margarine|

-Stir together sugar and flour.
+Stir together sugar, flour, and cinnamon.
 Mix lightly with berries.
 Turn into pastry-lined pie pan, sprinkle with lemon juice and dot with butter.
 Cover with top crust, cut slits in crust for steam to escape.
 Cover edge of crust with 2- to 3-inch strip of aluminum foil to prevent excessive browning; remove foil last 15 minutes of baking.
-Bake at 425 degrees, 35 to 45 minutes or until crust is nicely browned and juice bubbles through slits.
+Bake at 425 degrees, 35 to 45 minutes, or until crust is nicely browned and juice bubbles through slits.
 Serve warm with ice cream.
 Try to avoid eating half the pie in one sitting, like I typically do.